Do You Base Your Prices on a Minimum Gross Profit?

 Step 2: Define Your Product/Services Mix

-With your minimum gross margin set, you have to find the right mix of products and services that would meet or exceed that margin level.
+With your minimum gross profit set, you have to find the right mix of products and services that would meet or exceed that gross profit level.

 After listing all your products and services with their current sell prices and costs, multiply them by the amount (quantity) you believe you can sell and deliver.